-To ensure inclusive and equitable quality education. various activities at elementary level for children with special needs is provided under Inclusive Education.
-The activities at elementary such identification level as and assessment camps, distribution of aids and appliances assistive devices. provision of transportation and escort allowances, stipend for girls, Therapeutic Orientation Services. of Principal educational administrators, parents/ quardians, Environment building program are conducted.
+To ensure inclusive and equitable quality education. various activities elementary level for children with special needs is provided under Inclusive Education.
+The activities at elementary such identification as assessment camps, distribution of aids appliances assistive provision of transportation and escort allowances, stipend for girls, Therapeutic Orientation Services. of Principal educational administrators. parents/ quardians, Environment building program are conducted.